SirMaax/find-my-QMD/README.md

 Just a description on how to reset this damn things :D

 ## How to reset it
-- Have a battery inside
+1. Have a battery inside
-- Press the button 4 times shortly
+2. Press the button 4 times shortly
-- Press the button a fifth time and continue holding it until a beep is made
+3. Press the button a fifth time and continue holding it until a beep is made

 ## Other
-- Two presses to the button will make a beep
+- Two presses to the button will make a beep -> means it functions